vertigis/meridian-design/docs/design-language.md

 <img src="/img/loaders/3dot-loader.gif" alt="3 dot loader animation" title="3 dot loader animation" className="img-example" />
 <img src="/img/loaders/web-designer-loading.gif" alt="3 dot loader in Web Designer" title="3 dot loader in Web Designer" className="img-example" />

+### Loading bar (indeterminate)

+Typically used during the first load of an app.
+Placed at the top of the page as an overlay to not affect component positioning.
+Color is determined using the app's primary color.

 ---

 ## Tabs